EfiLygda/Excel-Projects/Sales Data/ReadMe.md

 Howeever, even though Switzerland is among the two countries with the least orders and also in the bottom 4 for volume ordered, on average the most expensive orders are placed from there, while Ireland has the least volume ordered among all countries.
 - USA has by far the most return customers, considering the fact that by far the most placed orders are done from there.
 - France ranks second in both total orders and return customers, showing a consistent pattern between order activity and customer loyalty.
+- On average, the most discounted orders by country, are for Switzerland (18.61%), while the least discounted orders are for Spain (6.68%).
+However, on average, the most discounted orders by territory are for Japan (12.75%), while the least discounted orders are for APAC (8.60%).

 ### Temporal Trends
 - Overall best quarter was Q4 in 2004 and worst Q1 in 2003.